-When researching allograft stem cells and their usefulness, it is additionally beneficial to understand the difference between pluripotent, multipotent and totipotent.
-Totipotent allograft stem cells can form all the cell types in a body, plus the extraembryonic, or placental, cells.
-Pluripotent allograft stem cells can just form all the cell types in a body.
-Multipotent allograft stem cells can develop into more than one cell type but are more limited than pluripotent allograft stem cells.
+Additionally, it is beneficial to understand the difference between pluripotent, multipotent, and totipotent cells.
+Totipotent allograft stem cells can form all the cell types in a body.
+In addition, they form extraembryonic placental cells.
+Pluripotent allograft stem cells may form all the cell types in a body.
+Multipotent allograft stem cells can develop into more than one cell type.
+However, they’re more limited than pluripotent cells.

-Understanding the benefits of MSCs and the meaning behind multipotent is important to see through the hype when overzealous doctors or clinics misrepresent the abilities of allograft stem cell therapies.
+Understanding the benefits of MSCs and the meaning behind multipotent is important.
+First of all, you will see through the hype when overzealous doctors or clinics misrepresent the abilities of these therapies.
 Because MSCs are multipotent, they can differentiate into many cell types and be useful for many treatments.
-However, they are not pluripotent or totipotent, meaning they cannot differentiate into any cell type and also should not be misrepresented as a cure-all.
+However, they are not pluripotent or totipotent.
+In other words, they cannot differentiate into any cell type.

-One clinic recently marketed allograft stem cells sourced from animals, taken in pill form, and being a cure for literally every condition you can think of; including Alzheimer’s, vitiligo and multiple sclerosis!
-Clinics like these truly prey upon those not educated on allograft stem cells and the practical applications of allograft stem cell therapy.
+One clinic recently marketed allograft stem cells sourced from animals.
+First off, these were taken in pill form.
+Secondly, they were touted as a cure for literally every condition you can think of.
+These included Alzheimer’s, vitiligo, and multiple sclerosis.
+Clinics like these prey upon those not educated on allograft stem cells.
+They will pimp this therapy for applications not yet researched.
+Stay vigilant.

 When you speak to a professional doctor at Stem Cells LA, we never make promises about any treatment’s ability to cure any condition.
 For certain conditions, allograft stem cell therapy may be a beneficial treatment option.
-Only a doctor can help you decide if allograft stem cell therapy is right for you.
+However, merit has yet to be established for others.
+In conclusion, only a doctor can help you decide if allograft stem cell therapy is right for you.

 Book an Appointment with Stem Cells LA Today

-Stem Cells LA is the best choice for allograft stem cell therapy in Los Angeles.
-We utilize treatments of up to 30 million heterogeneous umbilical cord allograft stem cells including mesenchymal stem cells (MSCs) for conditions including autoimmune disease, heart disease, orthopedic disease, neurological disease, urologic disease, erectile dysfunction and antiaging.
-We even use the restorative properties of allograft stem cell treatments to help reduce healing time from procedures such as hair transplants and other procedures.
+Stem Cells LA is the best choice for allograft cell therapy in Los Angeles.
+We utilize treatments of up to 30 million heterogeneous umbilical cord allograft stem cells including MSCs for conditions including autoimmune disease, heart disease, orthopedic disease, neurological disease, urologic disease, erectile dysfunction, and antiaging.
+Additionally, we use the restorative properties of allograft treatments to reduce healing time from procedures like hair transplants.
 Only a doctor can help you decide if allograft stem cell treatments are right for you.